Getting Started in Japan – Fall 2023

 none |

-Course information for Fall 2023 will be finalized and will be available in mid-September or late September.
+Course information for Fall 2024 will be finalized and will be available in late September.
 For your reference, please refer to the course information for the past Fall semester offered in the previous year.
-Note that the courses offered for Fall 2023 may differ from the courses offered last year.
+Note that the courses offered for Fall 2024 may differ from the courses offered last year.

 The Welcome Week offers new international students workshops that provide important information on daily life in Sendai, minimum necessary language skills, and opportunities to make new friends.
-Please visit the website below for details and apply by the deadline if you are interested.
-Note that if you have a schedule conflict with the residence procedures mentioned next, your priorities are residence procedures (Step 1 - Step 4).
-Also, the IPLA students cannot apply for the Kawauchi Campus tour, which will be conducted separately.
+Please visit the link below for details.

 First Meeting with Academic Advisor - For JYPE, COLABS, and DEEP -